axisgroup/design-process/0-Pre-Engagement/README.md

 # Pre-Engagement: Prepare for the engagement

 The Pre-Engagement phase is typically non-billable.
-This phase typically serves as the team's readiness to dive into the engagement.
-In this phase, the team should develop a strong understanding of the industry that the client is in, as well as the client's business.
+This phase typically serves as the team's readiness to dive into the engagement by providing a baseline of understanding and a common language for user interviews.
+In this phase, the team should develop a strong understanding of the industry that the client is in, the client's business as a whole, the particular business function(s) that will be addressed during the project, and the history of work with the client.
 The goal should also be to develop a strong understanding of the Scope of Work (SOW) and know the limitations therein.

 Annual Reports, 10K Reports, and Key Metrics should serve as sources for performing industry research and know the client.
 In addition, the team should also make an effort to talk to Subject Matter Experts (SMEs) at Axis Group for the specific client and industry.

-At the end of Pre-Engagement phase, the team should established a solid understanding of the client, the industry they are in, and the scope of the engagement.
+At the end of Pre-Engagement phase, the team should have established a solid understanding of the client, the industry they are in, and the scope of the engagement.
 The team should now be well-set to dive into the next phase of engaging with the client and understanding the problem at hand.